madman228/VulTriNet/README.md

 This section presents **VulTriNet**, an efficient and novel model for source code vulnerability detection.
 As shown in Figure, VulTriNet consists of three steps: function transformation, embedding vector generation, and classification.
 In **Step 1**, the function transformation explains how the function is transformed.
 Here, the code is cleaned up to produce a text representation, which is then further normalized to generate the function's AST and PDG.
 In **Step 2**, embedding vector generation converts the function's representation into a vector.
 For the function's AST, we apply depth-first traversal (DFT) and use Word2Vec to generate the vector representation.
 The PDG is embedded using Sent2Vec, while the code text is processed through the CodeBERT model.
 In **Step 3**, we input the generated tri-channel image into the CNN for classification.
 The classification performs binary classification to determine whether the function contains any vulnerabilities.

-# The Step to Execute this
+# The Step to Execute Code
 The CodeBERT model can download from:https://huggingface.co/. <br> The code to generate AST can download from:https://github.com/fabsx00/codesensor or use Joern. <br> Here,our model is built on VulCNN(https://github.com/CGCL-codes/VulCNN),  the environment is similar to it. <br>